 Dear Child Care Professional,

-The Jeannette Watson Wage Supplement Project, funded by The City of Austin, Travis County, Workforce Solutions Capital Area Workforce Board, is a salary supplement program that is being administered by Workforce Solutions Child Care Services.
-The salary supplement is intended as a means of identifying professionals who have furthered their education in Early Childhood Education and work with children from low income families.
+The Jeannette Watson Wage Supplement Project, funded by The City of Austin, Travis County, and the Workforce Solutions Capital Area Workforce Board, is a salary supplement program administered by Workforce Solutions Child Care Services.
+The salary supplement is intended as a means of identifying professionals who have furthered their education in Early Childhood Education and work with children from low-income families.
 This is an effort towards helping you continue to work in a field where wages are not commensurate with other skilled positions.

 Teachers and directors previously awarded at one of the temporary levels, designated as levels 2 to 8, will need to show proof of continuing education over a two-year period to retain eligibility.
 Deadlines will be re-established at each temporary level completion.
 Family child care providers will need to show continuing education over a three-year period to retain eligibility.
 Please do not highlight, write on, or alter your transcript before submitting it for consideration.